 Related: 7 Important Ecommerce Schema Markups

-14. Small Header Images
+14. Optimize Header Images

 15. Fixing Faulty Redirects and Cross-links